-Applications that are incomplete; do not include the requested documentation, or do not address the assessment criteria may be deemed ineligible.
+Applications that are incomplete, do not include the required supporting documentation, and/or do not address the assessment criteria may be deemed ineligible.
 The Foundation will decide whether to accept an amendment or additional information on a case-by-case basis.

-Questions and further information
+8. Questions and further information